MoKee/android_packages_resources_Aegis/res/raw/readme.md

-# Introduction

-**Aegis** can effectively limit Apps’ behavior with the new device power management API introduced in Android 9.0 (API level 28).
-By setting Apps’ the standby mode group, you can easily restrict the Apps’ access to device resources such as CPU or battery, and help to ensure that system resources are given to correct Apps that need them the most.

 ## Mechanism

 On Android 9.0, the system dynamically categorizes each App into a standby group based on the App's recent usage (time and frequency).
 For example, when an App is opened, it will be categorized into the "Active" group immediately.
 If users don't open the App for a long time, it will be categorized into the "Rare" group automatically.